vanshSha/Aggregation_With_Redis/README.md

 -- Aggregation_Stream_With_Redis

  * About
-    - In this Spring Boot project .
-I am doing aggregating some stream then sent into redis.
+    - This Spring Boot project aggregates Kafka streams and pushes the processed records into Redis
+    - It demonstrates real-time streaming data processing with Kafka Streams and Redis as a fast data store.

   * Tech Stack